trustedanalytics/scoring-pipelines/README.md

     	    r = record.score("scoringengine2.demotrustedanalytics.com")
     	    return r

-Note: For more information on Scoring Engine, visit: http://trustedanalytics.github.io/atk/versions/master/ad_scoring_engine.html
+>For more information on the Scoring Engine, visit: http://trustedanalytics.github.io/atk/versions/master/ad_scoring_engine.html

 7) If the Scoring Pipeline was configured to work with Kafka messaging queues, then start streaming records to the source-topic.